arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/10.ai-coding-agents/ai-coding-agents.md

 ---
-title: Agentic AI Development on UNO Q
+title: 'Agentic AI Development on UNO Q'
+difficulty: intermediate
+compatible-products: [uno-q]
-description: Learn how to use AI coding agents like OpenCode to develop, inspect, and run code directly on your Arduino UNO Q over SSH or ADB.
+description: 'Learn how to use AI coding agents like OpenCode to develop, inspect, and run code directly on your Arduino UNO Q over SSH or ADB.'
-author: Ernesto Voltaggio
+author: 'Ernesto Voltaggio'
-tags: [UNO Q, AI, SSH, Terminal, OpenCode, App Lab]
+tags: [UNO Q, AI, SSH, Terminal, OpenCode, App CLI]
 hardware:
   - hardware/02.uno/boards/uno-q
 software:
-  - ide-v2
+  - app-cli
 ---

-This tutorial covers how to use modern terminal coding agents, such as [OpenCode](https://github.com/anomalyco/opencode), Claude Code, or Codex, directly within the [Arduino® UNO Q](https://store.arduino.cc/products/uno-q)'s Debian Linux environment.

-Unlike traditional remote editing, running an AI coding agent inside the board's shell allows the agent to inspect files, install packages, read logs, and test hardware-specific scripts in real-time.
-In this guide, we will focus on OpenCode.
+This tutorial shows how to run AI coding agents such as [OpenCode](https://github.com/anomalyco/opencode), Claude Code, or Codex in the [Arduino® UNO Q](https://store.arduino.cc/products/uno-q)'s Debian Linux environment.
+Running an agent on the board allows it to inspect files, run commands, read logs, and test applications directly.
+This guide focuses on OpenCode.

 ![AI Agentic development on Arduino UNO Q with OpenCode](assets/hero-banner.png)

 ## Required Hardware and Software

 ### Hardware Requirements

 - [Arduino® UNO Q](https://store.arduino.cc/products/uno-q)
 - A computer (macOS, Windows, or Linux)
 - A USB-C® cable (only required for the ADB-over-USB workflow)
 - A network connection (Ethernet or Wi-Fi®) for the SSH workflow

 ### Software Requirements

 - **OpenCode**, or another terminal AI coding agent installed directly on your UNO Q.
 - SSH or ADB access configured on your board.
+- An account or API key for a model provider supported by your chosen agent.

-***Note: For more details on setting up connections, refer to the [ADB tutorial](/tutorials/uno-q/adb/) or the [SSH tutorial](/tutorials/uno-q/ssh/).
-The easiest route involves zero configuration: you can open an SSH session directly from the Arduino App Lab interface.***
+***Note: For more details on setting up connections, refer to the [ADB tutorial](/tutorials/uno-q/adb/) or the [SSH tutorial](/tutorials/uno-q/ssh/).***

 ## Using OpenCode on the UNO Q

-[OpenCode](https://github.com/anomalyco/opencode) is an open-source coding agent that operates within a terminal interface, but also features a rich Web UI.
-By bridging it with the UNO Q's Debian system, you can drastically speed up hardware prototyping and system debugging.

-We will be using OpenCode in this tutorial, but further below you will also find instructions for installing other coding agents.
+[OpenCode](https://github.com/anomalyco/opencode) is an open-source AI coding agent with terminal and web interfaces.
+The installation section also includes Claude Code and Codex as alternatives.

 ### 1. Connect to the Board

 Before using the agent, ensure you can access the board's shell.

 **Via Secure Shell (SSH):**
 If the board is on your local network, access it using its hostname (e.g., `uno-q.local` or whatever hostname you configured):